Chapter Twenty: Emergence

 "Okay," Leena said.

-Theo was staring at the card.
+Theo was staring at the card, from the couch.

 Aisha was staring at Mateo.